eche21/LearnJava/FirstJavaProject/src/readme.txt

 public class HelloWorld {

 This line uses the keyword class to declare that a new class is being defined.
-Example is an identifier that is the name of the class.
+HelloWorld is an identifier that is the name of the class.
 The entire class definition, including all of its members, will be between the opening curly brace ({) and the closing curly brace (}).